matthewfreshit/target-repo/api-consumption/README.md

 # Execution policy has to be set due to this not being a digitally signed module.
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Confirm:$false -Force

-# Remove-Module Target.API.Consumption # Uncomment this line if you want to remove the module from the current powershell session.
+# Uncomment the line below if you want to remove the module from the current powershell session.
+# Remove-Module Target.API.Consumption

 #Replace with your local relative path to the Target.API.Consumption.psm1 file
 Import-Module "G:\FreshIT\GitRepos\Target\target-repo\api-consumption\src\Target.API.Consumption.psm1"